Sunday, November 29, 2020

 Bollywood and Mehandi Night in New Delhi

-An Indian wedding would last for three days.
-That's a very long celebration, and yes!
-It could also be expensive if too grandiose.
+An Indian wedding would last three days.
+That's a very long celebration, and yes, it could also be expensive if it is too grandiose.

-In New Delhi, I was invited to attend the Mehandi night, like a pre-wedding celebration, a day before the main wedding ceremony.
+In New Delhi, I was invited to attend the Mehandi night, a pre-wedding celebration held a day before the main wedding ceremony.

-The Mehandi night is a fun and colorful celebration of love between the couple and their families, relatives, and friends.
+The Mehandi night, a significant part of the three-day Indian wedding celebration, is a fun and colorful event that symbolizes the love between the couple and their families, relatives, and friends.

-In Hindu culture, the bride has to apply a red-orange Mehandi or a henna tattoo on the back of her hands, palms, and feet.
-I have witnessed the actual application of Mehandi, which takes time.
-It's an art for the bride.
-It's attractive to the groom's eyes for sure.
+In Hindu culture, the bride applies a red-orange Mehandi or a henna tattoo on the back of her hands, palms, and feet.
+I had the privilege of witnessing this intricate process, which is not just a tradition but an art form for the bride.
+The detailed patterns and designs are not only attractive to the groom's eyes but also a symbol of the couple's love.

 The Mehandi night was a joyous moment for everyone present at the event.
-Dance and Bollywood music all night long, with the couple being the center of attention as they made a Couple dance surrounded by family and friends.
+There was dance and Bollywood music all night long, with the couple being the center of attention as they made a Couple dance surrounded by family and friends.

-I love Bollywood music.
-It's upbeat and so alive.
-The live performances from invited Bollywood artists were fantastic.
-I had fun.
+The Bollywood music was a highlight of the evening.
+Its upbeat rhythm and lively tunes kept everyone entertained.
+The live performances from invited Bollywood artists were fantastic, and I had a great time.
 It was an enjoyable and unique wedding experience to remember.

 Of course, an Indian wedding is also about food and delicacy, with the finest cuisine from all over India.
-The buffet meal was great while listening to the soulful Bollywood music and getting entertained.
+The buffet meal, featuring a variety of traditional Indian dishes, was a delightful accompaniment to the soulful Bollywood music and entertainment.

 Mehandi Night has a casual lounge feel with colorful pillows and clothes everywhere.
 I had a wonderful conversation with other guests and learned more about their Indian wedding culture.

-The Mehandi night is full of vibrant colors, from traditional Indian clothes to decorations.
-It's an extravagant but meaningful moment.
+The Mehandi night is a celebration of vibrant colors, from the traditional Indian clothes to the lively decorations.
+It's an extravagant but meaningful moment filled with energy and excitement.

-The wedding venue was full of decorations with fresh flowers all over.
-It's like a night of fantasy -- a fairytale.
+The wedding venue was full of decorations, with fresh flowers everywhere.
+It was like a night of fantasy—a fairytale.

 That was a fantastic and magical night.
 It was a pure and magical delight.